Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 • Alliinase.

-These compounds are kept separate in garlic by a cell wall.
-However, when sliced, the cell walls are broken, and the two compounds are mixed.
+A cell wall keeps these compounds separate.
+When sliced, the cell walls are broken, and the two compounds are mixed.
 When combined, they create Allicin.

-Allicin isn’t immediately toxic to parrots but is harmful over time.
-Commonly, too much Allicin causes stomach upsets.
-In extreme cases, Allicin can cause red blood cells to burst, resulting in hemolytic anemia.
+Allicin isn’t immediately toxic, causing more harm over time.
+Too much Allicin commonly causes stomach upsets.
+In extreme cases, It can cause red blood cells to burst, resulting in hemolytic anemia.

-Even in small, non-toxic dosages, garlic irritates the parrot’s stomach and affects its mood.
+Even in small, non-toxic dosages, garlic irritates the parrot’s stomach and adversely affects mood.

 Sugar-Free Food